-Hellenistic Elite Found Buried on a Bronze Bed with Gold in Her Mouth
+Hellenistic Elite was Buried on a Bronze Bed with Gold in Her Mouth

 The Hellenistic Tomb of a Wealthy Woman

-Tornos News reports that archaeologists discovered the tomb when mining work was taking place in the village of Mavropigi, in the Kozani region of northern Greece.
+Archaeologists discovered the woman’s tomb in 2019 while mining work was taking place in the village of Mavropigi, in the Kozani region of northern Greece.
 To their surprise and delight, the tomb was found intact 1.5 meters (4.92 ft.) below the surface of a recently demolished home.
-Archaeologists say that the skeleton is of a woman who died in the late Hellenistic period , near the end of the first century BC.
+Archaeologists say the woman died in the late Hellenistic period , near the end of the first century BC.

 The Hellenistic era tomb found in Kozani. ( Ephorate of Antiquities )

-According to e-ptolemeos.gr, the woman’s grave was a rich one that contained five clay pots that may have contained perfume and a glass object as well as other small artifacts.
-She was also believed to have been buried wearing some sort of headpiece that contained gold and fabric and once held a decorated cloth with golden fibers in her hand.
-A gold object - possibly a mouthpiece shaped as a leaf – had been placed in the deceased’s mouth.
+According to e-ptolemeos.gr, the woman’s grave contained grave goods including five clay pots that may have held perfume, a glass object, and other small artifacts.
+She was buried wearing some sort of headpiece that consisted of gold and fabric and once held a decorated cloth with golden fibers in her hand.
+A gold leaf-shaped object had been placed in the deceased’s mouth.

 Areti Chondrogianni-Metoki, director of the Kozani Ephorate of Antiquities, says that these are the signs of a burial of a wealthy woman, “We’re dealing with a rich woman or someone who held an important position in the society of the time,” she said .